willmcallister/lab-2-d3/data/readme.md

-Add data sources to the data folder
+For now, data sources are in the _in progress_ folder.
+I still need to finish cleaning data and convert to geojson or topojson.